How Much Do Solar Panels Cost in Ireland?

 Equipment Brand

 Premium panels (SunPower, Aiko) cost 15–30% more than mid-range (Jinko, JA Solar).
-Inverter choice also matters — Enphase microinverters cost more than Huawei or Solis hybrids.
-Most homeowners get excellent results with mid-range equipment.
+Inverter choice also matters: Enphase microinverters cost more than Huawei or Solis hybrids.
+See our panel brand comparison.

 Roof Type & Access